-Students may cease enrollment at any time in their academic program, in any manner, subject to the terms of the enrollment agreement.
-The official date of withdrawal for a voluntary withdrawal is the date student affairs receives notification from the student.
-Refunds and adherence to continuous enrollment policies are based on the official date of withdrawal.
+Students may cease enrollment at any time in their academic program, subject to the enrollment agreement's terms.
+Refunds and adherence to continuous enrollment policies are based on the last date of attendance.

 Students must meet attendance requirements based on the learning modality they are enrolled in to demonstrate academic progress.
 Attendance is assessed through participation in a discussion forum, submission of an assignment, or by participating in a quiz or exam.
 Simply logging on to the learning management system does not represent attendance.
-A student who does not post attendance in the first seven days of an eight-week term (add/drop period) is withdrawn from the session and the registration is canceled.
+A student who does not post attendance in the first seven days of an eight-week term (add/drop period) is withdrawn from the term and the registration is canceled.
 All tuition paid and/or financial aid dollars awarded will be refunded within 30 days.

-Students who are not active for 14 consecutive days, after the first week of the session (add/drop period) will be administratively withdrawn from the course.
-A withdrawal in the first four weeks of the eight-week course will receive a W on the transcript and no credit will be rewarded.
+Students who are not active for 14 consecutive days, will be administratively withdrawn from the course.
+A withdrawal in the first four weeks of the eight-week course will receive a W on the transcript and no credit will be awarded.
 The course will not be included in the cumulative GPA calculation.